One-skeleton posets of Bruhat interval polytopes: The lattice property

 \subsection{The Billey--Fan--Losonczy parabolic map}

-Let $S_n(I)$ denote the subgroup of $S_n$ generated by a subset $I$ of the simple reflections.
-For $w \in S_n$ let $m(w,I)$ denote the unique maximal element of $S_n(I) \cap [e,w]$ under Bruhat order \cite{billey-parabolic} (see Richmond and Slofstra \cite{Richmond-fiber-bundle} for the importance of these elements in determining the fiber bundle structure of Schubert varieties).
+Let $S_n(I)$ denote the Young subgroup of $S_n$ generated by a subset $I$ of the simple reflections.
+For $w \in S_n$ let $m(w,I)$ denote the unique maximal element of $S_n(I) \cap [e,w]$ under Bruhat order \cite[Thm.~2.2]{billey-parabolic}; $w \mapsto m(w,I)$ is called the \emph{parabolic map}.
+See Richmond and Slofstra \cite[Thm.~3.3 \& Prop.~4.2]{Richmond-fiber-bundle} for the importance of the parabolic map in determining the fiber bundle structure of Schubert varieties.

 \begin{prop} Let $w \in S_n$, and let $s_{i_1},\ldots,s_{i_k}$ be the simple reflections appearing in some (equivalently, any) reduced word for $w$, then:

 \end{prop} \begin{proof} By Theorem~\ref{thm:bip-poset-is-lattice} we have